Pursue and Withdraw Patterns

 Keeping a Ledger

 Here is the truth, the scale is NEVER balanced!
 You will always be doing more than your spouse in some areas.
 Your spouse will always be doing more than you in other areas.
-If your keeping an accounting ledger of how you are doing more, you will always be miserable.
-If your keeping an accounting ledger of what she is doing more, your going to be a lot more satisfied.
+If you’re keeping an accounting ledger of how you are doing more, you will always be miserable.
+If you’re keeping an accounting ledger of what she is doing more, you’re going to be a lot more satisfied.

 Positive Ledgers Work Best